Science Department Vision

 Science is a crucial component of the school curriculum that permeates our lives and informs our everyday actions.
 As a department, we recognise the need to inspire and motivate pupils by making science relevant in the 21st Century, in addition to exploring its historical significance.
 We are committed to relating the subject to real life contexts and exploring the impact it has on our daily lives.

-At KS3, pupils follow the new ‘Exploring Science’ course, which is highly tailored to both the new KS4 curriculum and the needs of our pupils.
+At KS3, pupils follow the ‘Exploring Science’ course, which is highly tailored to both the new KS4 curriculum and the needs of our pupils.
 The scheme of work aims to engage, motivate and challenge pupils.
-The course allows them to develop ever important cross curricular skills such as scientific research, the interpretation and evaluation of scientific data and various methods of communication.
+The course allows them to develop the ever important cross curricular skills of literacy and numeracy (including the analysis, interpretation and evaluation of scientific data), in addition to helping develop the individual with relevant social, moral, spiritual and cultural links.
 We strongly believe in the development of key practical skills, where pupils use perseverance, initiative and creativity to address challenging situations; applying their skills and knowledge.
 Pupils become reflective and independent target setters, who are confident and capable of identifying and addressing their own learning needs.

 At KS4, pupils follow the AQA GCSE specification.
-Most pupils follow the ‘‘Combined Science route’’, which provides 2 GCSEs over the two years.
+Most pupils follow the ‘‘Combined Science’’ route, which provides 2 GCSEs over the two years (covering biology, chemistry and physics).
 We also offer an option of Triple Science which provides pupils with separate GCSE’s in Biology, Chemistry and Physics.

 Pupils who follow the Combined Science route study a wide variety of topics across the disciplines of Biology, Chemistry and Physics, throughout both GCSE’s.
 Pupils will also develop essential practical skills in a number of ‘Required Practical’ lessons, which will also be assessed in the terminal examinations, contributing towards their final GCSE grade.